AndreDiop/My-Portfolio/README.md

 ## Usage

 This is a living document and will be where I display my learned skills of web development.
-Visitors will be able to reach me through a variety of mediums including; email, telephone, Linkedin, Github and Twitter
+Visitors will be able to reach me through a variety of mediums including; email, telephone, Linkedin, Github, and Twitter
 ## Screenshots